CE Accreditation Q&A

 About the program

-Licensees have expressed they want clarity around what courses qualify toward meeting their licence requirements.
-They want certainty that if they take a course, it will count for credit.
-The accreditation program helps address this by providing a list of courses and course providers that have been approved by the Insurance Council.
-We also heard from course providers who are in support of this program.
-All accredited course providers and accredited individual courses are listed on the Insurance Council website.
+Licensees want certainty that if they take a course, it will count for CE credit.
+The CE accreditation program helps address this by providing a list of courses and course providers that have been accredited with the Insurance Council.
+All CE accredited course providers and CE accredited individual courses are listed on the Insurance Council website.

-All applications are reviewed by an Accreditation Committee that is established by the Insurance Council to ensure they meet the respective individual course/course provider accreditation guidelines.
+All applications are reviewed by a CE Accreditation Committee to ensure they meet the respective individual course/course provider accreditation guidelines.
 There is a committee each for life and accident & sickness insurance and general insurance/adjusters.
-Committee members are composed of industry experts.
+The Committees are established by Insurance Council and members are composed of industry experts.

 Applications and fees

-There are two fee structure options for accreditation for an individual course:
+There are two fee structure options for CE accreditation for an individual course:

 Application fees are non-refundable and non-transferrable.

-How do I know if I'm eligible for ACP status?
+How do I know if I'm eligible for CE ACP status?

 Additionally, course provider applicants would need to meet the following criteria: